LudoCrypt/TileVisualizer/README.md

 - For any rendering issues, assume there's something wrong with the tile.
 - If you're certain your tile is correct, create an issue report with the tile and the associated init line.
 - If said tile is private and should not be leaked, DM me on discord @LudoCrypt.
+- I have not tested this on macos or linux as of yet.